xpac27/TinyWorld/README.md

 You also need to install [ImageMagick](http://www.imagemagick.org/script/index.php).
 If you'are on mac you can type `brew install imagemagick`.

-Then simply place your cubemap's png images in the resource's environement folder (named front.png, back.png, left.png, right.png, top.png, bottom.png) and run `make irradiance-map`.
+Then simply place your cubemap's png images in the resource's environement folder (named front.png, back.png, left.png, right.png, top.png, bottom.png) and run `./scripts/cubemap2irrmap.sh -i lib/res/textures/environments/stormyday`.